OpenNebula/website/content/product/integration_references/infrastructure_drivers_development/devel-nm.md

 To enable a new network manager driver, the first requirement is to make a new directory with the name of the driver in `/var/lib/one/remotes/vnm/<name>` with these files:

-- **pre**: This driver should perform all the network related actions required before the Virtual Machine starts in a host.
+- **pre**: This driver should perform all the network related actions required before the Virtual Machine starts in a Host.
 - **post**: This driver should perform all the network related actions required after the Virtual Machine starts (actions which typically require the knowledge of the `tap` interface the Virtual Machine is connected to).
 - **clean**: If any clean-up should be performed after the Virtual Machine shuts down, it should be placed here.
 - **vnet_create**: Virtual Network is being added to OpenNebula, do driver initialization.